viklund/FEGA-onboarding/docs/topics/data-metadata-management/README.md

 Central EGA has a [Security Strategy](https://ega-archive.org/files/European_Genome_phenome_Archive_Security_Overview.pdf) which defines best practices in ensuring data are stored securely.
 The EGA has helped develop the recommendations outlined the [GA4GH Security Technology Infrastructure document](https://www.ga4gh.org/docs/ga4ghtoolkit/data-security/2016May10_REV_SecInfrastructure.pdf), which defines guidelines, best practices, and standards for building and operating an infrastructure that promotes responsible data sharing in accordance with the [GA4GH Privacy and Security Policy](https://www.ga4gh.org/docs/ga4ghtoolkit/data-security/Privacy-and-Security-Policy.pdf).

-Summary of best practices recommended for FEGA nodes:
+Summary of best practices recommended for Federated EGA nodes:

 | Item | Description | Examples/Templates |
 |:---|:---|:---|